Strawberry Cheesecake Trifle

 One of my favorite recipes was submitted by Hayley Anglin in Arizona.

-I layered Haley’s Strawberry Cheesecake Trifle in individual parfait dishes, and immediately mentally filed it away into the Valentine’s Day, bridal brunches, baby showers, etc folder.
+I layered Haley’s Strawberry Cheesecake Trifle in individual mason jars, and immediately mentally filed it away into the Valentine’s Day, bridal brunches, baby showers, etc folder.

 This dessert tastes just as fabulous as it looks and whips up in no time.